 - Andreas Shiamishis

-- Christian Thomas
+- Vasileios Tsaitas

 - Christina Stampoultzi

-- Panos Shiatis

-- Vasilis Tsaitas

 - Nita Savjani

 - Kenneth Howard Prince-Wright

+- Panos Shiatis

+- Christian Thomas (until 15 February 2022)

 Where certain directors were employed by and/or participated in the board of directors ("the Board") of other member companies of the Group, they received no emoluments from any other member of the Group, in their capacity as directors of the Company.
 For directors' emoluments from the Company refer to Notes 7 and 15.